Wz. 35 anti-tank rifle: Rifle

 The rifle was based on his thesis project Karabinek KP-32, which was a reworked and simplified Mauser Gewehr 98, with the action scaled-up to sustain the higher pressure and length of the new cartridge, as well as the barrel lengthened significantly.
 The first tests carried out in Brześć and Pionki showed that the new weapon was capable of penetrating a 15 mm steel plate at a distance of 300 metres with similar results against angled steel plate.
 Initially the barrel could withstand only about 30 shots, after which it had to be replaced with a new one.
 However, this drawback was soon corrected and the final prototype could fire approximately 300 shots.
 The committee accepted the new design on November 25, 1935, and in December the Ministry of Military Affairs ordered the delivery of 5 rifles, 5000 cartridges and a set of spare barrels for further tests.

-After the tests carried out by the Centre of Infantry Training in Rembertów proved the effectiveness and reliability of kbk ppanc wz.35, the Ministry ordered 7610 rifles to be delivered to the Polish Army by the end of 1939.
+After the tests carried out by the Centre of Infantry Training in Rembertów proved the effectiveness and reliability of kb ppanc wz.
+35, the Ministry ordered 7610 rifles to be delivered to the Polish Army by the end of 1939.
 It is uncertain how many rifles were actually produced, but it is estimated that there were more than 6,500 delivered by September 1939.

 Use

 The rifle was the main anti-tank weapon of an infantry platoon.
 Each infantry company and cavalry squadron was to be equipped with three rifles, each operated by a team of two soldiers.
 Additional anti-tank teams were to be created at a later stage.
 Although the weapon was successively introduced to the units, it remained a top secret.
-The rifles were kept in closed wooden crates, each marked with a number and a notice do not open; surveillance equipment.
-The teams were trained in secret military facilities just before the war, beginning in July 1939, and had to swear to preserve the secret (approach similar to German wunderwaffe concept).
+The rifles were kept in closed wooden crates, each marked with a number and a notice "Do not open; surveillance equipment".
+The teams were trained in secret military facilities just before the war, beginning in July 1939, and had to swear to preserve the secret (an approach similar to the German Wunderwaffe concept).
+During a mobilization, starting from 28 August 1939 it was ordered to issue rifles to units, and to train additional soldiers, still in secret.

 The rifle was carried by the leader of the two-man rifle team on a carrying strap.
 The other member of the squad was his aide and provided him with cover while he was reloading.
 The weapon was usually fired from prone supported position with the bipod attached to the barrel.
 However, it could be also used in other positions, like prone unsupported and crouch.
 The effective range was 300 metres and the weapon was effective against any German tank of the period, including Panzer III and Panzer IV.
 It could penetrate all lightly armored vehicles in any range.
 It could penetrate 15 mm of armor, sloped at 30° at 300 m distance, or 33 mm of armor at 100 m.